rpi-mps/Start-Here/README.md

 **Scripts-Windows-Binaries** <- Scripts-based build system for Windows
 **Scripts-Labs** <- The lab folders for the script-based system

-In short, for each build system (you only need one or the other), the repositories to download are as follows:
+In short, for each build system (you only need one of the two), the repositories to download are as follows:

 **STM32 Workbench (Eclipse-based  IDE)**
 -References